Category: Q&A

 Technique 3: The Acknowledge and Pivot — When You’re Asked About Weaknesses

 Every proposal has weaknesses.
 Skilled questioners will find them.
 Trying to deny weaknesses destroys credibility; the key is how you acknowledge and contextualise them.
+For a deeper look at hostile questioning in governance settings, see our guide to risk committee Q&A preparation.

 The formula: